On the book tour for Sophie Jenkins’ sweet new book called ‘A Random Act Of Kindness’, sit back and enjoy an extract from the story.

 When Fern showed me that blue dress, I knew immediately that it was the one!
 I felt alive again.
 I was tingling with excitement that I hadn’t felt in a long time!
 It turned the clock back!

-You can buy One Little Lie from Amazon and will be available to buy from good bookshops from 6th September 2018.
+You can buy ‘A Random Act Of Kindness’ from Amazon and is available to buy from good bookshops.